Eschatologue/CM_wiki/docs/class/druid/index.md

 - **Game Statistics**

     Your game statistics are replaced by the statistics of the Beast, but you retain your Hit Points; Hit Dice; Intelligence, Wisdom, and Charisma scores; class features; languages; and feats.
 You also retain your skill and saving throw proficiencies and use your Proficiency Bonus for them, in addition to gaining those of the creature.
-If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
-If the creature has any legendary or lair actions, you can’t use them.
+If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature's bonus instead of yours.
+If the creature has any legendary or lair actions, you can't use them.

 - **Temporary Hit Points**